'Fundamental Shift' Needed To Protect Miners From Deadly Black Lung

 MSHA spokeswoman Amy Louviere, asked for comment on the NAS report, said: "We will be reviewing the report thoroughly before making any public comment."

 The NAS review was sought by Republican members of Congress and was mandated in a 2016 appropriations act.
-That raised concerns that "there might be some aspects of the report that might be used to undermine and roll back these regulations," says Dr. Cohen.
+That raised concerns that "there might be some aspects of the report that might be used to undermine and roll back these regulations," says Cohen, the black lung researcher.

 But "it didn't have that in there," Cohen adds.
 "In fact, it really recommended people going further than the current regulations."

-NAS Committee member Emily Sarver, an associate professor of mining and minerals engineering at Virginia Tech, notes that black lung disease has a long latency period so that the effects of the new mine dust regulations, including the high industry compliance rate, will take time to be fully understood.
+NAS committee member Emily Sarver, an associate professor of mining and minerals engineering at Virginia Tech, notes that black lung disease has a long latency period and so the effects of the new mine dust regulations, including the high industry compliance rate, will take time to be fully understood.

-"Coal mine ... dust diseases generally take on the order of ten or more years to be diagnosed from time of exposure," Sarver says.
+"Coal mine ... dust diseases generally take on the order of 10 or more years to be diagnosed from time of exposure," Sarver says.
 "What the committee is saying though is it may be a number of years before we know, does that result in a decreased incidence of disease?"